naelah/crime-us/README.md

 # crime-us
-Time Series Analysis on Crime in US
+Time Series Analysis on Crime in US.
+Project done in conjunction with Computatin Statistic class.

 ## Sources